Feb 10 2010

 Demoting the old DC (if needed)

-– reconfigure domain machines, that they not longer use to the old DNS server on the NIC
+– reconfigure your clients/servers that they not longer point to the old DC/DNS server on the NIC

-– to be sure that everything runs fine, disconnect the old DC from the network for one or two days and check with clients and servers the connectivity, logon and also with one client a restart to see that everything is ok
+– to be sure that everything runs fine, disconnect the old DC from the network and check with clients and servers the connectivity, logon and also with one client a restart to see that everything is ok

 – then run dcpromo to demote the old DC, if it works fine the machine will move from the DC’s OU to the computers container, where you can delete it by hand.
 Can be that you got an error during demoting at the beginning, then uncheck the Global catalog on that DC and try again